 If you often keep telling yourself, ‘my anxiety is ruining my relationship,’ you are not alone.
 People tend to overthink and imagine the worst scenarios when they love someone deeply.

-For instance, you might think about your partner constantly and fear the worst.
+For instance, you might have a misgiving about your partner constantly and fear the worst.
 Or worse still, negative thoughts can cloud your mind and take away your peace of mind.

 If you often question your own sanity or your relationship, read on as we talk about how anxiety can ruin your relationship and what you can do about it